Roast Chicken over Vegetables

 August 12, 2019

-I have been roasting chicken in my oven for many years now and most of the time I would roast it by itself using the Thomas Keller recipe.
-However I recently read that if you roast the chicken over vegetables it will add flavor to the roast vegetables catching the chicken drippings, and also lets you cook two amazing dishes together.
+I use the the Thomas Keller recipe to roast chicken, but I recently read that if you roast the chicken over vegetables it will add flavor to the roast vegetables catching the chicken drippings, and also lets you cook two amazing dishes together.

 I was a little worried that the extra moisture from the vegetables would cause the chicken to steam and not get as crispy so I am using one of the higher settings for the roasting rack.
 I found that by cooking these together I didn’t sacrifice any of the chicken’s crispiness and got a hearty roast vegetable salad side out of the process.

 - 8 oz. brussels sprouts, cleaned and halved